coxjacob/docker-projects/README.md

 ## Folders
 ### Docker_Volumes

 This folder demonstrates the use of volumes with a single container.
 This code uses a Dockerfile and docker-compose.yml file to create a container and two volumes.
-The container reads from one volume, input_files, and rights to another, export_files.
+The container reads from one volume, input_files, and writes to another, export_files.